Help for Men

 Men can be survivors of domestic violence too

-If you are a man and are being abused, you are not alone.
+If you are a man experiencing abuse, you are not alone.
 1 in 9 men in the U.S. have experienced sexual violence, physical violence, or stalking by an intimate partner and suffered significant impacts or injury.1

 We know how difficult it can be to find support as a man experiencing violence and abuse in an intimate relationship.
 Many men report that:

-- Community resources are limited for male survivors of domestic violence.
+- There are limited community resources for male survivors of domestic violence.

-- They are told to “suck it up” or deal with the abuse because they’re a man.
+- They’ve been told to “suck it up” or deal with the abuse because they’re a man.

-- They are often not believed when they report the abuse to police, friends, or family members.
+- They’re often not believed when they report abuse to police, friends, or family members.

-LifeWire is here to help all men experiencing domestic violence – whether you are gay, straight, or transgender.
+LifeWire is here to help all men experiencing domestic violence – whether you’re gay, straight, or transgender.

-At LifeWire, male and non-binary survivors can access the same services that females can, including emergency shelter, housing services, support group, one-on-one counseling, and legal advocacy.
+At LifeWire, male and non-binary survivors can access the same services that females can, including emergency shelter, housing services, support groups, one-on-one mental health therapy, and legal advocacy.